 Stonz Booties and Liners

-These are my favorite go-to footwear for babies.
+These are our favorite go-to footwear for babies.
 They can used with or without the liners and keep little feet really warm (especially when coupled with wool socks).
 Personally, my kids have struggled to walk in them, but they are great for lots of warm layers.

 On super cold days we will place hand warmers between the boot and the liner.

-Jan and Jul Booties
+Jan & Jul Baby Stay-Put Winter Booties

 Best Winter Mittens and Gloves for Kids, Babies and Toddlers